Rikj000/MoniGoMani/Documentation/Docs-VeryQuickStart.md

  - MoniGoMani should always be [re-optimized](https://github.com/Rikj000/MoniGoMani/blob/development/Documentation/Docs-MoniGoMani.md#how-to-optimize-monigomani) after doing manual changes!
  - You need to [optimized](https://github.com/Rikj000/MoniGoMani/blob/development/Documentation/Docs-MoniGoMani.md#how-to-optimize-monigomani) your own copy of MoniGoMani while thinking logically, don't follow your computer blindly!
 <hr>

-**<span style="color:blue">TIP:</span> `source` installation is recommended since MoniGoMani sometimes requires a specific Freqtrade commit.
-It's also faster/better than a Docker Container, but Docker is easier to install**

 ## Requirements
 Make sure that you have all of the following available on your system before proceeding: